indraniljana/H4CKN1T_writeup_2016/Mirror-Universe/README.md

 Sadly, the string we receive upon direct b64 decryption, “s0e7l 7ue33 l34e5.”, is not the flag.
 Furthermore, it does not really make any sense if we try to read it.
-However, if we look closely, keeping in mind that it is supposed to give us an age, we can after a few guesses figure out that the flag will actually be “f0r7y 7hr33 y34r5”, which reads “forty three years”.
+However, if we look closely, keeping in mind that it is supposed to give us an age, we can after a few guesses figure out that the flag will actually be “f0r7y 7hr33 y34r5.”, which reads “forty three years”.
 I submitted this flag and it was accepted.
+(Note the period at the end of the flag)